Bett-Patrick/Bett-Patrick/README.md

 ## Current Work

 -  Building **SokoLink** — a second-hand furniture e-commerce platform
--  Open to internship and junior software engineering opportunities
+-  Open to internship and junior to mid-level software engineering opportunities
 -  Interested in collaborating on impactful open-source projects

 ---